MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **PageURL:string**- This is URL of page which we can use to identify if session was successful or some error happened.

+- **PayloadCreationTime** – This is the time taken in milliseconds to create payload.

+- **PostUrlCallTime** – This is the time taken in milliseconds to send the post Url call.

-- **Sessionid:string** - This is speech frontdoor session id.
+- **RehearseSessionid** - This is speech frontdoor session id.
 We can use this to debug service logs.

+- **RequestPayloadSize** – This is the size of the request payload.

+- **ResourcesLoadTime** – This is the time taken in milliseconds to load resources (js, css).

+- **SummaryPageHtmlLoadTime** – This is the time taken in milliseconds to load summarypageHtml.

+- **SummaryPageLoadStartTime** – This is the time taken in milliseconds receive first response from the server.

-- **SummaryPageLoadTime:int** – Time (in ms) taken to load summary page.
+- **SummaryPageLoadTime** – Time (in ms) taken to load summary page.
 This includes payload creation time

+- **ThumbnailsCount** – This is the total number of thumbnails that will be part of summary page.

 #### Office.PowerPoint.PPT.Android.RehearseView.StartSession